 Choose plants with buds that have just begun to open.
 You'll enjoy several weeks of beautiful blooms.

 If your plant came from a florist shop with a plastic or foil wrap around it, take it off.
 Blocking the drainage holes in the pot may cause the roots to rot.

 Want to cover a plain nursery pot?
 Slip it into a cachepot (a decorative container without drainage holes).
-I put pebbles in the bottom to keep the pot above the drainage water.
+I put pebbles in the bottom to keep the inner pot above the drainage water.

 Primrose typically blooms for several weeks and is often tossed out after flowering because it is difficult to regrow.
 However, P. polyantha can be planted in a shaded spot outside in the garden for more seasons of blooms.

 The biggest challenges of keeping this indoor beauty happy are its moisture and light requirements.
 Dry soil or direct sun will make primrose flowers wilt.
 Find a cool place for your plant.
 A bright sun porch is ideal.